-Differences between high and low endorsement of violence against women are statistically significant, p<.01, and reach the 0.2 Cohen's threshold.

-$^{\scriptscriptstyle 1}\,$ Measured using the composite measure described in Section 5.2.
+- \ Differences between high and low endorsement of violence against women are statistically significant, p<.01, and reach the 0.2 Cohen's threshold. - Measured using the composite measure described in Section 5.2.

-Attitudes to gender equality and prejudice, and understanding of violence against women, are the strongest predictors of attitudes towards violence against women

-The multivariate model for attitudes to violence against women (Figure 13-9) shows that the inputs in the model explain 54 percent of overall variance.
-The strongest predictor of attitudes to violence against women is the overall GEAS score, which contributes more than half of the variance (54%).
-Understanding of violence against women (UVAWS) and attitudes to prejudice (PAC) contribute 10 and 9 percent respectively, while a person's level of support for violence in general (GVC) contributes 8 percent.
+Attitudes to gender equality and prejudice, and understanding of violence against women, are the strongest predictors of attitudes towards violence against women against women (UVAWS) and attitudes to prejudice (PAC) contribute 10 and 9 percent respectively, while a person's level of support for violence in general (GVC) contributes 8 percent.
 These composite measures have stronger associations than any of the demographic factors included in the survey (see Figure 5-1) or the gender composition of a person's social network, which together contribute only 19 percent to variance.
 Of these, age makes the largest contribution (4%), with education level, the occupation of the main income earner in the household and English language proficiency contributing 3 percent respectively.